h2oai/dai-deployment-examples/mojo-flink/README.md

 ## Prerequisites

-- Driverless AI Environment
+- Driverless AI Environment (Tested with Driverless AI 1.8.7.1, MOJO Scoring Pipeline 2.4.2)

 - Launch Ubuntu 18.04 Linux EC2 instance
     - Instance Type: t2.2xlarge
     - Storage: 256GB
-    - Open custom TCP port 8080 and source on 0.0.0.0/0
+    - Open custom TCP port 8081 and source on 0.0.0.0/0
-- Download the Driverless AI Deployment Repo to your local machine since we will be using the NiFi Data Flow xml templates that come with mojo-nifi/ folder.
+- Download the Driverless AI Deployment Repo to your local machine since we will be using the Flink Data Pipeline java programs that come with mojo-flink/ folder.

 ~~~bash
 git clone -b mojo-flink https://github.com/james94/dai-deployment-examples/